Skip to content

 • eight times in the opposite direction

-After the rotations, the hand forms a seiken:
+After the rotation, the hand is formed into seiken:

 • the thumb locks over the index and middle fingers